 This is a list of the big players in the swimming wetsuit market, but that’s not to say they’re the only manufacturers.
 There are brands such as Sailfish, Roka and DHB, who whilst not quite as prevalent as the others in the UK, does not mean they are necessarily inferior suits.
 I personally have very little knowledge or experience of these suits so have decided not to cover them here as I don’t know enough about them, but they’re certainly worth checking out if you have the ability to try them on.
 Brands such as Gul, RipCurl and O’neil should be avoided however as they are surfing wetsuits and this means that not only will they come with a huge amount of restriction in the shoulders, they may well have panels of over 5mm which is against the regulations of every race series/governing body I have come across.

-To conclude, here are some final bullet points:
+To conclude, here are some final considerations for when choosing a triathlon wetsuit:

 - It’s all about the fit, it’s better to have a cheaper, well fitting suit than a top end suit that chokes you or chafes.